CozyWorld guide

 Luck be a Landlord is not pachinko, but it has the same pleasure of setting up a machine and watching probability resolve into surprising outcomes.

-Play this when the rotating trough values and risk-reward planning are your favourite part of Acorn Drop.
+Play this when the rotating trough values and risk-reward planning are your favorite part of Acorn Drop.
 It swaps pegs for symbols, but keeps the joy of shaping luck.

 Official page